Professor John Windsor BSc MBChB MD FRACS FACS FRCSEd FRSNZ

 Fred Astle is experienced in providing Māori leadership and consultation for a variety of organisations throughout the Northern half of the motu.
 Having Fred as a Board Member shapes our research from inception to help meet the needs and aspirations of tangata whenua for collaboration, culturally respectful programmes, health equity, and workforce development.

-Associate Professor Greg O’Grady MBChB PhD FRACS
+Professor Greg O’Grady MBChB PhD FRACS

 Director of the Surgical Engineering Laboratory